himakshibg2011-sketch/Owl-Rush/README.md

 3.Play

-First choose the mode you would like to play (easy or hard) then,
+First choose the mode you would like to play (easy or hard) then, on/off the music as per your will by clicking on the music button and then click the play button to start the game.